 Execute a command-line process on a remote machine.

-Psexec can also be used to start GUI applications, but in that case the GUI will appear on the remote machine.
+PsExec can be used to start GUI applications, but in that case the GUI will appear on the remote machine.

 Input is passed to the remote system when you press the enter key - typing Ctrl-C will terminate the remote process.

-PsExec does not require you to be an administrator of the local filesystem, this can allow UserA to run commands as UserB - a Runas replacement.
+PsExec does not require you to be an administrator of the local filesystem, with the correct password psexec will allow UserA to run commands as UserB - a Runas replacement.

 Surround any long filenames "with quotation marks"

 Alternatively just write directly to the license registry key: